percona/pbm-docs/docs/usage/restore.md

 !!! admonition "Version added: 2.0.4"

-During physical restores, Percona Backup for MongoDB performs several internal restarts of the database.
+During physical restores, Percona Backup for MongoDB performs several restarts of the database.
 By default, it uses the location of the `mongod` binaries from the `$PATH` variable to access the database.
 If you have defined the custom path to the `mongod` binaries, make Percona Backup for MongoDB aware of it by specifying this path in the configuration file:

 ```yaml
 restore: